ahsamt/StockScreener/README.md

 ### Tools used to create the application:

 This application is distinct from the other projects I have worked on in the CS50’s Web Programming with Python and JavaScript course as it focuses on exploring the tools required for accessing and analysing financial data.
-Please note that while the application allows the user to create a watchlist (which can be seen as being similar to the watchlist functionality in the "commerce" project), this is implemented in via an internal API route.
+Please note that while the application allows the user to create a watchlist (which can be seen as being similar to the watchlist functionality in the "commerce" project), this is implemented via an internal API route.

 1. **Django**